musabsamani/Education-Platform/README.md

 4 - Create Docker container by the command "docker run -t -ip 3000:3000 [image name or ID]"

-- the flag "-ip" and "3000:3000" for specifying the port for the container
+- The flag "-ip" and "3000:3000" for specifying the port for the container

 5 - Open http://localhost:3000"